 In addition to being more transmissible, the Delta variant appears to cause more severe illness.

 Public Health England released a report on the risk of hospitalization from the Delta variant.
 According to the report, the risk of hospitalization from the Delta variant is 2.61 times higher than the Alpha variant.

 A study in The Lancet reported the hospitalization risk from the Delta variant was more than 2 times higher than the Alpha variant.

 Scientists continue to study the Delta variant and others to determine the risk of severe illness, hospitalization, and death.

 Do COVID-19 vaccines work against the Delta variant?

-The U.S. Food and Drug Administration (FDA) has authorized COVID-19 vaccines developed by Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J).
+The U.S. Food and Drug Administration (FDA) has authorized or approved COVID-19 vaccines developed by Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J).